Efficient Algorithms for Scheduling Moldable Tasks: Introduction

-Besides, as a by-product in the process of deriving the algorithm above, \textit{another result} that we obtain is a $\theta(\delta)$-approximation algorithm with a time complexity $\mathcal{O}(n^{2})$ to maximize the social welfare (i.e., the sum of values of tasks completed by a deadline)---see the definition of approximation algorithms in Section~\ref{sec.pdescription}.
-To the best of our knowledge, we are the first to address the social welfare maximization objective for moldable tasks, while this objective has been addressed for other types of tasks \citep{Jansen04,Jansen05a,Jain}.
+For throughput maximization with a given deadline $\tau$, we assume that every task $T_{j}\in\mathcal{T}$ can be finished by time $\tau$, i.e., {$\gamma(j,\tau)\in [1, k_{j}]$}.
+As a by-product, \textit{another algorithmic result of this paper} is a $\theta(\delta)$-approximation algorithm with a complexity {$\mathcal{O}(n^{2}\log{m})$} to maximize the throughput with a deadline $\tau$.
+To the best of our knowledge, we are the first to address this scheduling objective for moldable tasks, while this objective has been addressed for other types of parallel tasks in the literature of scheduling theory \citep{Jansen04,Jansen05a}.

+The rest of this paper is organized as follows.
+In Section~\ref{sec.related-work}, we give more related works.
+In Section~\ref{sec.high-idea}, we give an overview of the ideas developed in this paper.
+The following two sections are used to elaborate these ideas.
+In particular, in Section~\ref{sec.utilization}, we propose a scheduling algorithm $Sched$ that produces a schedule with several features described in Section~\ref{sec.high-idea}.
+In Section~\ref{sec.objectives}, we show the application of $Sched$ to the objectives of makespan minimization and throughput maximization with a deadline respectively.
+Finally, we conclude this paper in Section~\ref{sec.conclusion}.